 Racial/ethnic disparities also exist in terms of access to and engagement in care.
-Among those newly diagnosed with HIV, 80% of white individuals were linked to care within thirty days of diagnosis (considered a best practice), compared to 72% and 74% of African Americans and Latinx individuals.
+Among those newly diagnosed with HIV, 86% of white individuals were linked to care within three months of diagnosis (considered a best practice), compared to 80% and 82% of African Americans and Latinx individuals.
 Africans Americans were less likely to have reached HIV viral suppression within 12 months of HIV diagnosis when compared to white individuals.
-Overall, only 73% of D.C. residents living with HIV were engaged in continuous care (more than one medical visit related to their HIV status) in 2017, and only 65% had achieved HIV viral load suppression, making them less likely to transmit the disease.
+Overall, only 69% of D.C. residents living with HIV achieved HIV viral load suppression, making them less likely to transmit the disease.
 HIV viral suppression is key to ending the epidemic as it greatly decreases the risk of HIV-positive individuals transmitting the disease to others.
 Viral suppression cannot be achieved without access to and engagement in care.

-The epidemic is not only adversely impacting D.C.: in Northern Virginia, 6,862 individuals are living with HIV.
-Of Northern Virginians, 64% of those living with HIV were African American or Latinx, and 50% were attributed to MSM.
-In Suburban Maryland, there were 11,503 individuals living with HIV.
-Among living Suburban Maryland HIV cases, 77% were among African Americans, 65% were among male-identifying individuals, and 44% were attributed to heterosexual contact, followed closely by MSM.
+The epidemic is not only adversely impacting D.C.: in Northern Virginia, 7,213 individuals are living with HIV.
+Of Northern Virginians, 82% of those living with HIV were African American or Latinx, and the primary mode of transmission was men who have sex with men.
+In Suburban Maryland, there were 11,459 individuals living with HIV.
+Among living Suburban Maryland HIV cases, 92% were among Black, Latinx, and other people of color, and the primary mode of transmission was men who have sex with men followed by heterosexual contact among Black women.
 Individuals seeking HIV-related services may travel across state lines, so it is important that efforts to eliminate HIV in D.C. are made available to residents of the entire region.

 This data clearly demonstrates that while much progress has been made, the Greater Washington region cannot slow down its efforts if the goal is to end the local HIV epidemic.
 The Washington AIDS Partnership will continue to be on the frontlines of this public health crisis.
 Read more about our newest projects such as Ending the HIV epidemic in D.C. and PrEP for Women initiative, as we work to eliminate new HIV cases, and care for those living with HIV.